 Recreation soccer is open to boys and girls aged 4 to 18 years old.
 The children are divided into groups based on their age (see chart below).
-The Spring 2017 season will begin in early April and run through June 4th.

 Players in this age group are four to six years old.
 There are no teams in micro soccer, instead all players are assembled in one place and then divided into stations for pre-configured instruction.
 The program at this age does not have a formal practice feel to it, instead it is more free-form and instructional through example, demonstration, and play.
 Don’t be surprised if as a parent you are encouraged to come and ‘soft play’ with the kids and get a hands on understanding of soccer.
 You’ll find it fun and educational.